Share this factsheet with staff to make them aware of:

 - What opportunities do our pupils have to talk to us about problems they are experiencing at home?

-- How long should we search for a pupil who we think has gone missing?
+- How long should we search for a pupil who we think has gone missing before alerting the police?

 - How would we find out that an adult close to a pupil has gone missing?

 - What might prevent our swift reporting of a child’s absence?
-Is there anything we should do to improve our systems or to change our attitudes in relation to these hindrances?
+Is there anything we should do to improve our systems?

 - How do we minimise the risk of pupils being abducted?